VolunteerMatch is Merging with Idealist!

 Mission Statement

 We are the Lao Conservation Trust for Wildlife, a Lao registered nonprofit wildlife center operating in Lao PDR, a key corridor for the illegal wildlife trade in South-east Asia, as a gateway between Thailand, Myanmar, Vietnam, Cambodia and China.
 Our mission is to eradicate the illegal wildlife trade and improve wildlife education and welfare in Laos.
 We rescue, rehabilitate and release as much wildlife as possible, as well as being involved in worldwide conservation projects.
 We are a multi-species rescue, conservation and education nonprofit; incredibly uniquely placed to address the crisis driving the rapid decline of many endangered species.
 We offer a 24/7 national wildlife rescue hotline and carry out rehabilitation work and advocacy efforts.
-With around 60 Lao staff, we are proud to be based in this beautiful and unique country.
+We strive to hire and train local people wherever possible, and are proud to be based in this beautiful and unique country.

 Description

 Volunteers are critical toward achieving our mission and goals at LCTW.
-We have volunteer programs that assist us in our important conservation work such as our Husbandry and Enrichment Program and the Veterinary Program.
-Come get your hands dirty with us!
+Our volunteer programs assist us in our important conservation work - come get your hands dirty with us!

 Reviews